 CPCE Study Resources

 Students should begin to study for the CPCE by participating in classes and studying class notes.
 Students can also use a study guide for the National Counselor Exam (NCE) to study for the CPCE.
+It is recommended that students begin reviewing their course materials and studying for the exam at least two months before they plan to take the exam.
 Here are additional CPCE resources:

 Study Group Interest Sign-up

 Students have expressed interest in forming study groups to study for the CPCE and NCE exams.
-Completion of this form will indicate your interest in being part of a study group.
-Once you submit the interest form, data will be collected and sent out to all who indicated interest.
-It will then be up to those individuals to follow up with each other to create their own study groups.
+Completion of this form will indicate your interest in being part of a study group and your permission to share the information on the form with other students who have also completed the form.
+It will be up to those who have signed up for study groups to follow up with each other to create their own study groups.